Licensing

 Shield and architecture

 Shield Platform Encryption affects search, filtering, and sorting on encrypted fields.
-This has direct architectural implications — you cannot use encrypted fields in WHERE clauses (deterministic encryption has limited filter support), SOQL aggregate functions, or formula fields.
-Plan your data model around encryption requirements.
+Encrypted fields cannot appear in WHERE clauses (deterministic encryption has limited filter support), SOQL aggregate functions, or formula fields.
+Plan the data model around encryption requirements from the start.

 Industry Cloud Licenses